Dacorum: History

 The new district was named Dacorum after the medieval hundred, which had covered a similar area.

 The district was granted borough status in 1984, allowing the chair of the council to take the title of mayor.
-Hemel Hempstead had maintained Charter Trustees from 1974 to 1984.
+Hemel Hempstead had maintained charter trustees from 1974 to 1984.
 The amalgamation of the former local authorities was symbolised in the seven oak leaves which surround a Tudor rose on the Dacorum coat of arms, issued in 1992.

+Under current local government reorganisation plans, all district councils in Hertfordshire, as well as the county council, will be abolished in 2028, with the district becoming part of a new West Hertfordshire unitary authority.

 Governance

 Hertfordshire has a two-tier structure of local government, with the ten district councils (including Dacorum Borough Council) providing district-level services, and Hertfordshire County Council providing county-level services.
 Most of Dacorum is also covered by civil parishes, which form a third tier of local government in their areas.

 Political control

 The Liberal Democrats won a majority of the seats on the council at the 2023 election.
 Following changes of allegiance, the party lost its majority in September 2024.
 Since then, the party has formed a minority administration.
 Prior to 2023 the Conservatives had held a majority of the seats since 2003.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: